 Stress and Its Effect on Metabolism

 Stress doesn’t just make you feel overwhelmed—it can slow your metabolism.
 Chronic stress boosts cortisol, a hormone linked to fat storage.
-Lowering stress helps your body function better, which can accelerate metabolism and aid weight loss.
+Lowering stress helps your body function better, accelerating metabolism and aiding weight loss.

 Understanding Cortisol Levels